reiver/learn-golang-in-one-day/README.md

 Infact this is a big part of _why_ software develoeprs get paid a lot to do this.

-So when you are learning all this — especially if you are learning **programming** & **coding** for the first time — keep at it, don't give up, this stuff isn't always easy, but that is what coding is like.
+So when you are learning all this — especially if you are learning **programming** for the first time — keep at it, don't give up, this stuff isn't always easy, but that is what programming is like.

 And if you learn how to do this, and choose to pursue a career doing this, you can get paid a lot _because_ you are willing to **persevere** —
 _because_ you are willing to work for hours, weeks, months, or even years, on a problem until you figure it out and solve it.